9. Database access

 }

-// We do the same thing again, but this time within a transaction
+// we do the same thing again, but in a transaction this time

 ExecuteUpdate(connectionString, "delete from articles");